CharleRoger/Garden/Canon/Languages/Upic/Proto-Upic language.md

 - More recent evidence from an Upic substrate in the [[Hnäzb languages]] implies that, although *\*-{i~u}RC* may have already merged, *\*-aRC* remained distinct in some [[Northern Upic languages]], supporting the behaviour of *\*-al* described above and further implying that both branches of the Upic languages underwent diphthong neutralisation independently after Proto-Upic had split.
 # Morphology
 ## Root
-Proto-Upic roots are monosyllabic morphemes which do not belong to any particular word class and had broad semantic meaning.
+Proto-Upic roots are monosyllabic morphemes which do not belong to any particular word class and have broad semantic meaning.
 More precise meanings are able to be expressed through serial root constructions and certain affixes.
 ### Root affixes
 The following affixes are reconstructed:
 - Singular absolutive noun **\*i-**